lmarkely/enron_fraud/README.md

 'Enron_fraud_SKB.ipynb', and with PCA in 'Enron_fraud_PCA.ipynb'.
 The F score and p-value from SelectKBest suggest that only 'exercised_stock_options' and 'bonus' are significant (**Fig. 1**).
-In later stages of this project, this selection of k value is further evaluated by aanlyzing the effect of varying k values on F1 score, precision, and recall (**Fig. 2**), and the maximum scores are achieved at k = 2.
+In later stages of this project, this selection of k value is further evaluated by analyzing the effect of varying k values on F1 score, precision, and recall (**Fig. 2**), and the maximum scores are achieved at k = 2.
 Here, the scores are the mean of scores obtained from repeated nested cross validation, as described below, for K-Nearest Neighbors